 As the average person has to work, in Taiwan it’s easy to forget that it’s Easter.
 December 25th used to be a public holiday from 1963 to 1999, but not because of Christmas.
-Constitution Day, established in China during Civil War, was abolished as such to make room for the 40-hour working week by the first independence-leaning government.
+Constitution Day, established during the Chinese Civil War, was abolished as such to make room for the 40-hour working week by the first independence-leaning government.

 Christians make up just about 4% of Taiwan’s population of 23 million people and that number is quite evenly distributed among Catholics and Protestants.
 According to my personal experience on the island, the latter tend to claim the term “Christians” for themselves only, which in part is related to the early translation of the term into Mandarin and therefore the confusion could be excused.
 Specially, as in Chinese culture religious beliefs are a personal matter and very few historical examples of zeal and fanaticism can be found.
 Nevertheless, sometimes during Spanish classes I felt obliged to remind my Taiwanese student that in Latin America such a distinction would be deemed offensive by many, and a potentially embarrassing situation should be avoided at all cost.

 As China insists that Taiwan is nothing but a renegade province that needs to return to the lap of the motherland, and therefore doesn’t tolerate dual recognition, the Holy See is Taiwan’s only ally left in Europe.
 Diplomatic relations between the Vatican and the Nationalist government under Chiang Kais-shek were established in 1942, when Taiwan was still a Japanese colony.
 The leftist Pope Francis has expressed his desire for a better relationship with Peking and in September 2018 made concessions regarding the ordeal of bishops appointed by the Chinese Communists, but so far Taipei keeps his embassy in the heart of Rome.